 Try to resist the temptation to eat one now.
 It will be extremely hot.
 Keep warm while you prepare the remaining ingredients for the wraps.

 Shred your lettuce for the recipe and pop your rice into the microwave to heat according to the package directions.
 Heat your tortillas according to package directions as well.

-To assemble your wraps, and working quickly, lay a warm tortillas on each of four heated plates.
+To assemble your wraps, and work quickly, lay a warm tortilla on each of the four heated plates.
 Place a line of shredded lettuce down the center of each.
 Top the lettuce with a portion of the heated rice, and then place several glazed chicken tenders on top of the rice.
 (You should use between two and three tenders per wrap depending on the size of the chicken pieces.)
 Drizzle with a bit more sauce.
-Wrap up tightly, ready to eat and to serve.
+Wrap up tightly, ready to eat, and serve.

 SUGGESTIONS FOR SERVING SWEET & SOUR CHICKEN WRAPS

 If you are serving these for a main meal rather than a hot lunch I would suggest doubling the recipe for your hearty eaters.
-If your children are small, take care not to serve them to them while the chicken is hot as the sauce can easily scald.
-Also for young children I would recommend using smaller tortillas (street taco size) and only putting one tender in each wrap.
+If your children are small, take care not to serve them while the chicken is hot as the sauce can easily scald.
+Also for young children, I would recommend using smaller tortillas (street taco size) and only putting one tender in each wrap.
+Alternatively, you can make chicken quesadillas for the very little ones.
 I often serve these with an oriental coleslaw on the side or a mix of raw vegetable sticks and dip.